dillonkh/ToDo-Demo/README.md

 The easiest way to test is going to be from the browser (Chrome recommended)
 With both front and back end running locally, navigate to http://localhost:3000/sign-up
 After signing up, testing the required CRUD functionality should be pretty intuitive.
 Use the UI to add, delete, modify, and view todos.
 **Additional tip:** Create a new account, you will notice that the todos are filtered by user 😱
+Note: If you need to log back in, just go to http://localhost:3000/login
+Possible routes are `/`, `/login`, and `/sign-up`